13-06-18 THE SEVENTH DAY

 - What’s more, apart from Col. 2:16, the word ‘Sabbath’ or ‘Sabbaths’ is not found in any Bible epistle.
 And in Col. 2:16 the Apostle Paul commands believers to ‘let no man judge’ them in respect of the Sabbath, i.e. as to whether they keep it or not.

-So, clearly, those insisting that either Saturday (Seventh Day Adventists, the Worldwide Church of God and others) or Sunday (the Roman Catholic Church and the Lord’s Day Observance Society) be kept as the Sabbath, blatantly disobey apostolic instruction.
-And, apostles are to be obeyed.
-Jesus said so.
+So, clearly, those insisting that either Saturday or Sunday, as the Roman Catholic Church and the Lord’s Day Observance Society do, be rigidly kept as the Sabbath, step outside apostolic instruction.
+And folks, apostles are to be obeyed.
+Jesus said so through Paul.
 To wit: ‘If any man think himself to be a prophet, or spiritual, let him acknowledge that the things I write unto are the commandments of the Lord’ (1 Cor.
 14:37).
 Philippians, for example, always obeyed the Apostle Paul, (Phil.
 2:12) and so should we.

-This much has been said to quash the erroneous idea that the ‘Seventh Day’ is a matter of keeping a certain day of the week.
+This much has been said to quash the erroneous idea that the ‘Seventh Day’ in its ultimate meaning is a matter of keeping a certain day of the week.
 It is not.
 But the ground must be cleared before we can uncover the real meaning of the term in ‘present truth’, that is, in scripture ‘rightly divided’ and thus applicable to us today.

-As to what the ‘Seventh Day’ really means, and, I would submit, has always meant, consider this: If you were a Jew living in the Acts period, living now, or even living in future, what scripture would you look to for guidance to achieve your God-ordained destiny.
-Why, the Letter to the Hebrews, of course!
+As to what the ‘Seventh Day’ really means, and, I would submit, has always meant, consider this: If you were a Jew living in the Acts period, living now, or even one living in future, what scripture would you look to for guidance to achieve your God-ordained destiny.
+Why, the Letter to the Hebrews, of course, since it is written to you!
 And, guess what?
 Nowhere in this epistle written specially to Hebrews and Jews about their inheritance in God is there any mention of the Sabbath or of keeping it!

 Instead, in Hebrews, the ‘Seventh Day’ (Heb.
 4:3-5 and 9) is presented as a Day of Rest, a prolonged epoch, lasting several centuries at least, in which mankind at long last lives by faith and enjoys the fruits of the earth without war, theft or labour.
 What a blessing that time will be.

 But can it be so, you ask?
 Will God really restore the earth to its original creation splendour, will He banish war and bring peace; will He turn back the clock to re-engage all people in close-up, loving conversation with Himself?
-If the Old Testament prophets, Jesus and the Apostle Peter are to be believed, then, yes, He will.
+If the Old Testament prophets, Jesus and the Apostles Peter and Paul are to be believed, then, yes, He will.
+For example, in Acts 3:19-21 Peter speaks of ‘the time of refreshing from the presence of the Lord’ and of the ‘times of restitution of all things which God hath spoken by the mouth of all his holy prophets since the world began’.

 Study Hebrews chapters three and four carefully and it’s clear God has always intended his people to enter his rest – that is the cessation of working and creating He ordained for Himself after his six-day labour of creation described in Genesis Chapter One.
 Thus in Heb.
 4:3: